dmarciano/RandomStringGenerator/README.md

 ### ***COMING SOON***

 ## Future Plans
-- A method of specifying a range, or set, of numbers/character to use for generating the string.
 - A method of specifying a format string for numerical data.
+- Logical ORing of pattern groups

 ## Contributing
 Contributing to this project is welcome.
 However, we ask that you please follow our [contributing guidelines](./CONTRIBUTING.md) to help ensure consistency.